ONSdigital/ras-frontstage/frontstage/routes.md

 * GET request to this endpoint will assign the new survey to the respondent.
 Called by the `surveys/add-survey/confirm-organisation-survey` page.

-`surveys/download_survey` - DEPRECATED.
-Will be removed in a future release
+`surveys/download-survey`

 * GET request to this endpoint will download a survey that the respondent will need to complete.

-`surveys/download-survey` - Replaces download_survey

-* GET request to this endpoint will download a survey that the respondent will need to complete.
+Only used for SEFT surveys

 `surveys/upload-survey`